Why Did Nancy Garrido Help Kidnap Jaycee Dugard?

 For whatever reason, too many women don’t realize they don’t have to put up with crap.

 Too bad Nancy Garrido never figured that out.

-Posted on July 22, 2011, in feminism, gender, psychology, relationships, sex, sexism, violence against women, women and tagged domestic violence, feminism, gender, Jaycee Dugard, Nancy Garrido, psychology, relationships, self-esteem, sex, sexism, social psychology, sunk costs, violence against women, women.
+Posted on July 22, 2011, in feminism, gender, psychology, relationships, sex and sexuality, sexism, violence against women, women and tagged domestic violence, feminism, gender, Jaycee Dugard, Nancy Garrido, psychology, relationships, self-esteem, sex and sexuality, sexism, social psychology, sunk costs, violence against women, women.
 Bookmark the permalink.
 4 Comments.

 It’s a puzzle.
 There’s also Melissa Huckaby, who raped, with an object, and then killed 8-year-old Sandra Cantu.

 She did, but I think from a very different motivation.